JulianKnodt/nerf_atlas/readme.md

   --batch-size BATCH_SIZE
                         # views for each training batch (default: 8)
-  --neural-upsample     add neural upsampling (default: False) --crop                train with cropping (default: False) --crop-size CROP_SIZE
+  --neural-upsample     add neural upsampling (default: False) --crop-size CROP_SIZE
+                        what size to use while cropping (default: 16) --test-crop-size TEST_CROP_SIZE
-                        what size to use while cropping (default: 16) --steps STEPS         Number of depth steps (default: 64) --mip {cone,cylinder}
+                        what size to use while cropping at test time (default: 0) --steps STEPS         Number of depth steps (default: 64) --mip {cone,cylinder}
-                        Use MipNeRF with different sampling (default: None) --sigmoid-kind {normal,thin,tanh,fat,cyclic,upshifted,softmax,leaky_relu,sin,upshifted_softplus}
+                        Use MipNeRF with different sampling (default: None) --sigmoid-kind {normal,thin,tanh,cyclic,upshifted,fat,softmax,leaky_relu,relu,sin,upshifted_softplus,upshifted_relu}
-                        What sigmoid to use, curr keeps old (default: thin) --backing-sdf         Use a backing SDF (default: False) --feature-space FEATURE_SPACE
+                        What activation to use with the reflectance model. (default: upshifted) --feature-space FEATURE_SPACE
-                        when using neural upsampling, what is the feature space size (default: 32) --model {tiny,plain,ae,volsdf,sdf}
+                        The feature space size when neural upsampling. (default: 32) --model {tiny,plain,ae,volsdf,coarse_fine,mpi,voxel,rig,hist,spline,sdf}
-                        which model do we want to use (default: plain) --bg {black,white,mlp,noise}
+                        which model to use? (default: plain) --dyn-model {plain,ae,rig,long,voxel}
+                        Which dynamic model to use? (default: None) --bg {black,white,mlp,random}
-                        What kind of background to use for NeRF (default: black)
-  -lr LEARNING_RATE, --learning-rate LEARNING_RATE
+                        What background to use for NeRF. (default: black) -lr LEARNING_RATE, --learning-rate LEARNING_RATE
-                        learning rate (default: 0.0005) --seed SEED           Random seed to use, -1 is no seed (default: 1337) --decay DECAY         Weight decay value (default: 0) --notest              Do not run test set (default: False) --data-parallel       Use data parallel for the model (default: False) --omit-bg             Omit black bg with some probability (default: False) --train-parts {all,refl,occ,[TODO]Camera} [{all,refl,occ,[TODO]Camera} ...]
+                        learning rate (default: 0.0005) --seed SEED           Random seed to use, -1 is no seed (default: 1337) --decay DECAY         Weight decay value (default: 0) --notest              Do not run test set (default: False) --data-parallel       Use data parallel for the model (default: False) --omit-bg             Omit black bg with some probability.
+Only used for faster training (default: False) --train-parts {all,refl,occ,path-tf,camera} [{all,refl,occ,path-tf,camera} ...]
-                        Which parts of the model should be trained (default:
+                        Which parts of the model should be trained (default: ['all']) --loss-fns {l2,l1,rmse,fft,ssim} [{l2,l1,rmse,fft,ssim} ...]
-                        ['all'])
-  --loss-fns {l1,l2,rmse} [{l1,l2,rmse} ...]
                         Loss functions to use (default: ['l2']) --color-spaces {rgb,hsv,luminance,xyz} [{rgb,hsv,luminance,xyz} ...]
-                        Color spaces to compare on (default: ['rgb']) --tone-map            Add tone mapping (1/(1+x)) before loss function (default: False) --nerv-multi-point    Use NeRV multi point light dataset for testing (default: False)
+                        Color spaces to compare on (default: ['rgb']) --tone-map            Add tone mapping (1/(1+x)) before loss function (default: False) --gamma-correct-loss GAMMA_CORRECT_LOSS
-  --style-img STYLE_IMG
+                        Gamma correct by x in training (default: 1.0) --has-multi-light     For NeRV point if there is a multi point light dataset (default: False) --style-img STYLE_IMG
-                        Image to use for style transfer (default: None) --no-sched            Do not use a scheduler (default: False) --serial-idxs         Train on images in serial (default: False) --mpi                 [WIP] Use multi-plain imaging (default: False) --replace [{refl,occ,bg,sigmoid,light} [{refl,occ,bg,sigmoid,light} ...]]
+                        Image to use for style transfer (default: None) --no-sched            Do not use a scheduler (default: False) --sched-min SCHED_MIN
+                        Minimum value for the scheduled learning rate. (default: 5e-05) --serial-idxs         Train on images in serial (default: False) --replace [{refl,occ,bg,sigmoid,light,time_delta,al_occ} [{refl,occ,bg,sigmoid,light,time_delta,al_occ} ...]]
                         Modules to replace on this run, if any.
-Take caution for overwriting existing parts. (default: []) --volsdf-direct-to-path
+Take caution for overwriting existing parts. (default: []) --all-learned-occ-kind {pos,pos-elaz}
+                        What parameters the Learned Ambient Occlusion should take (default: pos) --volsdf-direct-to-path
-                        Convert an existing direct volsdf model to a path tracing model (default: False) --volsdf-alternate    Use alternating volume rendering/SDF training volsdf (default: False)
+                        Convert an existing direct volsdf model to a path tracing model (default: False) --volsdf-alternate    Use alternating volume rendering/SDF training volsdf (default: False) --latent-size LATENT_SIZE
-  --latent-size LATENT_SIZE
                         Latent-size to use in shape models.
-If not supported by the shape model, it will be ignored. (default: 32) --refl-order REFL_ORDER
+If not supported by the shape model, it will be ignored. (default: 32)
+  --refl-order REFL_ORDER
-                        Order for classical Spherical Harmonics & Fourier Basis BSDFs/Reflectance models (default: 2) --inc-fourier-freqs   Multiplicatively increase the fourier frequency
-                        standard deviation on each run (default: False)
+                        Order for classical Spherical Harmonics & Fourier Basis BSDFs/Reflectance models (default: 2) --inc-fourier-freqs   Multiplicatively increase the fourier frequency standard deviation on each run (default: False) --rig-points RIG_POINTS
+                        Number of rigs points to use in RigNeRF (default: 128)

 reflectance:
-  --refl-kind {pos,view,basic,diffuse,rusin,sph-har,fourier,weighted}
+  --refl-kind {pos,view,pos-gamma-correct-view,view-light,basic,diffuse,rusin,rusin-helmholtz,sph-har,fourier,weighted}
-                        What kind of reflectance model to use (default:
+                        What kind of reflectance model to use (default: view) --weighted-subrefl-kinds {pos,view,pos-gamma-correct-view,view-light,basic,diffuse,rusin,rusin-helmholtz,sph-har,fourier} [{pos,view,pos-gamma-correct-view,view-light,basic,diffuse,rusin,rusin-helmholtz,sph-har,fourier} ...]
-                        ['view'])
-  --weighted-subrefl-kinds {pos,view,basic,diffuse,rusin,sph-har,fourier} [{pos,view,basic,diffuse,rusin,sph-har,fourier} ...]
                         What subreflectances should be used with --refl-kind weighted.
-They will not take a spacial component, and only rely on view direction, normal, and light direction. (default: ['rusin', 'rusin', 'rusin',
+They will not take a spacial component, and only rely on view direction, normal, and light direction. (default: [])
-                        'rusin'])
   --normal-kind {None,elaz,raw}
                         How to include normals in reflectance model.
 Not all surface models support normals (default: None) --space-kind {identity,surface,none}
                         Space to encode texture: surface builds a map from 3D (identity) to 2D (default: identity) --alt-train {analytic,learned}
-                        Whether to train the analytic or the learned model in this session (default: learned) --refl-bidirectional  Allow normals to be flipped for the reflectance (just Diffuse for now) (default: False)
+                        Whether to train the analytic or the learned model, set per run. (default: learned) --refl-bidirectional  Allow normals to be flipped for the reflectance (just Diffuse for now) (default: False) --view-variance-decay VIEW_VARIANCE_DECAY
+                        Regularize reflectance across view directions (default: 0)

 integrator:
   --integrator-kind {None,direct,path}
-                        Integrator to use for surface rendering (default:
+                        Integrator to use for surface rendering (default: None) --occ-kind {None,hard,learned,learned-const,all-learned,joint-all-const}
-                        None)
-  --occ-kind {None,hard,learned,all-learned}
-                        Occlusion method for shadows to use in integration (default: None)
+                        Occlusion method for shadows to use in integration. (default: None) --smooth-occ SMOOTH_OCC
-  --smooth-occ SMOOTH_OCC
-                        Weight to smooth occlusion/shadows by. (default: 0)
+                        Weight to smooth occlusion by. (default: 0) --decay-all-learned-occ DECAY_ALL_LEARNED_OCC
+                        Weight to decay all learned occ by, attempting to minimize it (default: 0) --all-learned-to-joint
+                        Convert a fully learned occlusion model into one with an additional raycasting check (default: False)

 light:
   --light-kind {field,point,dataset,None}
                         Kind of light to use while rendering.
 Dataset indicates light is in dataset (default: None) --light-intensity LIGHT_INTENSITY
-                        Intensity of light to use with loaded dataset (default: 100)
+                        Intensity of light to use with loaded dataset (default: 100) --point-light-position POINT_LIGHT_POSITION [POINT_LIGHT_POSITION ...]
+                        Position of point light (default: [0, 0, -3])

 sdf:
   --sdf-eikonal SDF_EIKONAL
+                        Weight of SDF eikonal loss (default: 0) --surface-eikonal SURFACE_EIKONAL
-                        Weight of SDF eikonal loss (default: 0) --smooth-normals SMOOTH_NORMALS
+                        Weight of SDF eikonal loss on surface (default: 0) --smooth-normals SMOOTH_NORMALS
                         Amount to attempt to smooth normals (default: 0) --smooth-surface SMOOTH_SURFACE
-                        Amount to attempt to smooth surface normals (default:
+                        Amount to attempt to smooth surface normals (default: 0) --smooth-eps SMOOTH_EPS
-                        0)
-  --smooth-eps SMOOTH_EPS
-                        size of random uniform perturbation for smooth normals regularization (default: 0.001) --smooth-eps-rng      smooth by a random amount instead of smoothing by a fixed distance (default: False) --smooth-n-ord {1,2} [{1,2} ...]
+                        size of random uniform perturbation for smooth normals regularization (default: 0.001) --smooth-eps-rng      Smooth by random amount instead of smoothing by a fixed distance (default: False) --smooth-n-ord {1,2} [{1,2} ...]
-                        Order of vector to use when smoothing normals (default: [2])
+                        Order of vector to use when smoothing normals (default: [2]) --sdf-kind {mlp,siren,local,curl-mlp,spheres,triangles}
-  --sdf-kind {spheres,siren,local,mlp,triangles}
                         Which SDF model to use (default: mlp) --sphere-init         Initialize SDF to a sphere (default: False) --bound-sphere-rad BOUND_SPHERE_RAD
                         Intersect the learned SDF with a bounding sphere at the origin, < 0 is no sphere (default: -1) --sdf-isect-kind {sphere,secant,bisect}
-                        Marching kind to use when computing SDF intersection.
+                        Marching kind to use when computing SDF intersection. (default: bisect) --volsdf-scale-decay VOLSDF_SCALE_DECAY
-                        (default: bisect)
-  --volsdf-scale-decay VOLSDF_SCALE_DECAY
                         Decay weight for volsdf scale (default: 0)

 dnerf:
-  --dnerfae             Use DNeRFAE on top of DNeRF (default: False) --dnerf-tf-smooth-weight DNERF_TF_SMOOTH_WEIGHT
-                        L2 smooth dnerf tf (default: 0)
-  --time-gamma          Apply a gamma based on time (default: False) --gru-flow            Use GRU for Δx (default: False) --with-canon WITH_CANON
+  --spline SPLINE       Use spline estimator w/ given number of poitns for dynamic nerf delta prediction (default: 0) --time-gamma          Apply a gamma based on time (default: False) --with-canon WITH_CANON
-                        Preload a canonical NeRF (default: None) --fix-canon           Do not train canonical NeRF (default: False)
+                        Preload a canonical NeRF (default: None) --fix-canon           Do not train canonical NeRF (default: False) --render-over-time RENDER_OVER_TIME
+                        Fix camera to i, and render over a time frame. < 0 is no camera (default: -1)

 camera parameters:
-  --near NEAR           near plane for camera (default: 2) --far FAR             far plane for camera (default: 6)
+  --near NEAR           near plane for camera (default: 2) --far FAR             far plane for camera (default: 6) --cam-save-load CAM_SAVE_LOAD
+                        Location to save/load camera to (default: None)

+Video parameters:
+  --start-sec START_SEC
+                        Start load time of video (default: 0) --end-sec END_SEC     Start load time of video (default: None) --video-frames VIDEO_FRAMES
+                        Use N frames of video. (default: 200) --segments SEGMENTS   Decompose the input sequence into some # of frames (default: 10) --dyn-diverge-decay DYN_DIVERGE_DECAY
+                        Decay divergence of movement field (default: 0) --ffjord-div-decay FFJORD_DIV_DECAY
+                        FFJORD divergence of movement field (default: 0) --delta-x-decay DELTA_X_DECAY
+                        How much decay for change in position for dyn (default: 0) --spline-len-decay SPLINE_LEN_DECAY
+                        Weight for length of spline regularization (default: 0) --voxel-random-spline-len-decay VOXEL_RANDOM_SPLINE_LEN_DECAY
+                        Decay for length, randomly sampling a chunk of the grid instead of visible portions (default: 0) --random-spline-len-decay RANDOM_SPLINE_LEN_DECAY
+                        Decay for length, randomly sampling a bezier spline (default: 0) --voxel-tv-sigma VOXEL_TV_SIGMA
+                        Weight of total variation regularization for densitiy (default: 0) --voxel-tv-rgb VOXEL_TV_RGB
+                        Weight of total variation regularization for rgb (default: 0) --voxel-tv-bezier VOXEL_TV_BEZIER
+                        Weight of total variation regularization for bezier control points (default: 0) --voxel-tv-rigidity VOXEL_TV_RIGIDITY
+                        Weight of total variation regularization for rigidity (default: 0) --offset-decay OFFSET_DECAY
+                        Weight of total variation regularization for rigidity (default: 0)

 reporting parameters:
-  --name NAME           Display name for convenience in log file (default: ) -q, --quiet           Silence tqdm (default: False) --save SAVE           Where to save the model (default: models/model.pt) --log LOG             Where to save log of arguments (default: log.json) --save-freq SAVE_FREQ
+  --name NAME           Display name for convenience in log file (default: ) -q, --quiet           Silence tqdm (default: False) --save SAVE           Where to save the model (default: models/model.pt) --save-load-opt       Save opt as well as model (default: False) --log LOG             Where to save log of arguments (default: log.json) --save-freq SAVE_FREQ
                         # of epochs between saves (default: 5000)
   --valid-freq VALID_FREQ
-                        how often validation images are generated (default:
-                        500)
-  --display-smoothness  Display smoothness regularization (default: False) --nosave              do not save (default: False) --load LOAD           model to load from (default: None)
+                        how often validation images are generated (default: 500) --display-smoothness  Display smoothness regularization (default: False) --nosave              do not save (default: False) --load LOAD           model to load from (default: None)